The Neighbors: Income

 The most common language spoken in the Highland / Elwood

-neighborhood is English, spoken by 93.8% of households.
-Some people also speak Spanish (2.5%).
+neighborhood is English, spoken by 90.3% of households.
+Other important languages spoken here include Spanish and Russian.